susyjam/MicrosoftAzureML/Azure Machine Learning Engineer Capstone Project/README.md

 ```

 ### Results
-#### What are the results you got with your automated ML model?
-What were the parameters of the model?
-How could you have improved it?
-The best model produced by the Auto ML run is VotingEnsemble with an accuracy metric of `0.8763`.
+The best model produced by the Auto ML run is VotingEnsemble with an accuracy metric of 0.876

-The following would be done to improve the Auto ML run.

-1. Increase the number of cross validation to improve model accuracy.
-2. Experiment time out would not be specified so the Auto ML run can produce the best model at its own stipulated time.

 #### The screen shot below shows the experiment RunDetails widget of the various models which were created during the automl run.
 The best model for the experiment VotingEnsemble can be seen at the top of the list.
 ![run_details1](images/run_details1.png)